China police detain 2 staff of BP venture, others in fuel trade probe -sources

 BP declined to comment.

-Multiple calls to Guangzhou Development Group, parent of BP’s Chinese partner, went unanswered.
+Multiple calls to Guangzhou Development Group (600098.SS), parent of BP's Chinese partner, went unanswered.

 A press official with the Guangdong Provincial Public Security Department said it didn't have the relevant information to respond yet.